OneBusAway/onebusaway-gtfs-realtime-from-nextbus-cli/README.md

 * [Stable Documentation](http://developer.onebusaway.org/modules/onebusaway-gtfs-realtime-from-nextbus-cli/current/)
 * [Latest SNAPSHOT Documentation](http://developer.onebusaway.org/modules/onebusaway-gtfs-realtime-from-nextbus-cli/current-SNAPSHOT/)

+## Official NextBus API

+Note that NextBus now directly offers a GTFS-realtime API for their products, which appears to be free for existing customers!
+See [Cubic site](http://nextbus.cubic.com/Products/Real-Time-Rider-Information) and [this FAQ](https://medium.com/omnimodal/want-more-riders-open-up-your-nextbus-api-with-gtfs-realtime-7387c80f31e1#.pkuzizhl5) for more information on how to request this API be activated for your system.

 ## Other GTFS-realtime Resources

 Be sure to check out [all our GTFS-realtime resources](https://github.com/OneBusAway/onebusaway/wiki/GTFS-Realtime-Resources).